thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/Research & Findings/notes.md

   - Not recommended.
 Library usage should be kept to a minimum.
 Any proposed library needs to be accepted by the lead team as it would not only affect the rights/licence of the project but also the compile process.
 (Which could have other unintended consequences)
-  - Libraries that are used need to be monitored and updated accordingly (to fix security flaws or bugs), and also need to be compatible with the SplashKit SDK.
+  - Libraries that are used must be monitored and updated accordingly (to fix security flaws or bugs), and also must be compatible with the SplashKit SDK.

 ## Artificial Neural Network Design